ScaCap/SwiftyMarkdown/README.md

 # Scalable Capital Changes

 - Fixes a bug with system fonts (as proposed in [this PR](https://github.com/SimonFairbairn/SwiftyMarkdown/pull/100))
+  - Included also support for custom font weight
 - Adds the ability to ignore dynamic type
+- Adds support for custom link attribute

 # SwiftyMarkdown 1.0